PrimaryDotHealth/connect-ruby-client/README.md

 api_instance = PrimaryConnectClient::DefaultApi.new
 opts = {
-  order: PrimaryConnectClient::Order.new # Order |
+  order: Primary::Connect::Order.new.to_json # Order |
 }

 begin